AmberArtist/WST-Github-Basics-LuluDay/README.md

 # WST-Github-Basics-LuluDay
  Repository Practice

-Welcome to my repository that is made for practice
+Hello I am Lulu Day
+This is repository practice for the class.